Deserts of Australia: European

 The Strzelecki Desert was named in 1845 by explorer Charles Sturt after Polish explorer Paul Edmund Strzelecki.

 The first European to cross the Great Sandy Desert was Peter Egerton Warburton.
 He arrived on the Western Australian coast badly exhausted and blind in one eye.
 He owed his survival to Charley, an Aboriginal tracker.
 The British explorer Ernest Giles, who crossed the desert in 1875, gave it the name Great Victoria Desert.
 It is dedicated to Queen Victoria.
 From 1858 onwards, the so-called "Afghan" cameleers and their beasts played an instrumental role in opening up the Outback and helping to build infrastructure.

 The Sturt Stony Desert was named by Charles Sturt in 1844, while he was trying to find the inland sea which he believed lay at the centre of Australia.
 In 1866 Peter Egerton Warburton's expedition reached the Tirari desert from the west.
 The Overland Telegraph line was constructed in the 1870s along the route identified by Stuart.
 In 1865 the surveyor George Goyder, using changes in vegetation patterns, mapped a line in South Australia, north of which he considered rainfall to be too unreliable to support agriculture.
 British explorer Ernest Giles named the Gibson Desert in memory of Alfred Gibson, who went missing during an 1873–74 expedition.

 The Tanami Desert was named by explorer and prospector Allan Davidson.
 He only assigned the name on his second expedition to this desert region, which ended in 1900.
 "Tanami" was the original Aboriginal name for two rock caves with clear drinking water.

 The Simpson Desert got its name from Allen Simpson, a geographer who ventured into this desert in 1845.
 The name was suggested by explorer and geologist Cecil Madigan.
 In 1936, Edmund Colson became the first white man to cross the Simpson Desert.
 Before that, the great Australian explorers Charles Sturt and David Lindsay had failed.
 While the early explorers used horses to cross the Outback, the first woman to make the journey riding a horse was Anna Hingley, who rode from Broome to Cairns in 2006.

 The nuclear weapons trials carried out by the United Kingdom at Maralinga and Emu Field in the 1950s and early 1960s have left areas contaminated with plutonium-239 and other radioactive material.

 Regions

-A large contiguous desert area is formed by the Tanami, Greater Sands, Lesser Sands, Gibson and Greater Victoria Sands in western Australia and a smaller one by the Simpson, Sturt, Strzelecki and Tirari Deserts in the east.
-Spatially isolated between Great Victoria Sand and Simpson lies the small Pedirka Desert, which spreads out over the geological Pedirka Sedimentary Basin.
-The Small Sandy Desert connects to the Great Sandy Desert and is similar in terms of landscape and vegetation.
-The Western Desert, which describes a cultural region of Australia's indigenous people, includes the Gibson, Great Victoria, Great Sand and Small Sand deserts in the states of Northern Territory, South Australia and Western Australia.
+A large contiguous desert area is formed by the Tanami, Great Sandy, Little Sandy, Gibson and Great Victoria Deserts in western Australia and a smaller one by the Simpson, Sturt, Strzelecki and Tirari Deserts in the east.
+Spatially isolated between the Great Victoria and Simpson Deserts lies the small Pedirka Desert, which spreads out over the geological Pedirka Sedimentary Basin.
+The Little Sandy Desert connects to the Great Sandy Desert and is similar in terms of landscape and vegetation.
+The Western Desert, which describes a cultural region of Australia's indigenous people, includes the Gibson, Great Victoria, Great Sandy and Little Sandy deserts in the states of Northern Territory, South Australia and Western Australia.